joshuadanpeterson/typewriter.nvim/README.md

 - Simple commands to enable, disable, and toggle the typewriter mode.
 - Integrates with ZenMode and True Zen for a seamless distraction-free environment.
 - New `:TWCenter` command to center the view around the current code block or function using [Tree-sitter](https://tree-sitter.github.io/tree-sitter/).
+- Set `keep_cursor_position` to `true` in plugin config to keep cursor position relative to text when centering the view.

 <div align=center>
 <img src='./demos/twcenter_demo.gif' height=500 width=700 title='Typewriter Demo'/>